Situated between the mountains and the sea

-Bangor has the longest high street in Wales, with a mix of national chain stores and smaller local businesses.
+In the centre of Bangor you'll find a wide-range of supermarkets, food shops, high street chains, cafes, bars and restaurants.
 Most of the University buildings and Halls are within walking distance of the city centre.

 The Students’ Union provides much of the focus for activities and entertainment, and all of our clubs and societies are free to join.

-The University’s Canolfan Brailsford Sports centre has recently been redeveloped and includes a two storey gym, state of the art fitness equipment, sports halls, climbing wall, squash courts and a brand new sports dome which is home to indoor netball and tennis courts.
+The University’s Canolfan Brailsford Sports centre has recently been redeveloped and includes a two storey gym, performance gym, state of the art fitness equipment, sports halls, climbing wall, squash courts and a brand new sports dome which is home to indoor netball and tennis courts.

-The Pontio Centre is a major social hub as well as an internationally significant centre for learning, innovation and the performing arts.
-In addition to being a home for our Students’ Union, it includes a theatre, studio theatre, cinema, lecture theatres, exhibition spaces, bar and café*.
+The Pontio centre is a social hub as well as an internationally significant centre for learning, innovation and the performing arts.
+In addition to being a home for our Students’ Union, it includes a cinema, theatre, lecture theatres, exhibition spaces, bar and café.